admhpr/oversight/content/blog/rust-ownership.md

 * The character type, char.
 * Tuples, if they only contain types that are also Copy.
 For example, (i32, i32) is Copy, but (i32, String) is not.

+### Ownership and Functions

+The semantics for passing a value to a function are similar to those for assigning a value to a variable.
+Passing a variable to a function will move or copy, just as assignment does.